Annual Report on Port State Control in the United States

 Key Chapter Title List

-3. 2024 Port State Control Statistics (by Region and Port)
+- 2024 Port State Control Statistics (By Region and Port)

 Document Introduction

-This report, issued by the U.S. Coast Guard's Office of Commercial Vessel Compliance under the Department of Homeland Security, provides a comprehensive summary of Port State Control (PSC) activities conducted in U.S. ports during 2024.
-The report aims to evaluate and promote the enforcement of international maritime conventions within U.S. jurisdictional waters, with the core objective of eliminating substandard vessel operations and ensuring maritime safety, security, and environmental protection.
-Based on extensive inspections and data analysis of foreign vessels arriving in the U.S., the report reflects the U.S. Coast Guard's critical role in overseeing global maritime trade and maintaining the maritime safety net, particularly in light of the tragic warning from the March 2024 Baltimore Francis Scott Key Bridge collision incident.
+This report is issued by the U.S. Coast Guard's Office of Commercial Vessel Compliance under the Department of Homeland Security.
+It provides a comprehensive summary of Port State Control (PSC) activities conducted in U.S. ports during 2024.
+The report aims to assess and promote the enforcement of international maritime conventions within U.S. jurisdictional waters, with the core objective of eliminating substandard vessel operations and ensuring maritime safety, security, and environmental protection.
+Based on extensive inspections and data analysis of foreign vessels arriving in the United States, the report reflects the U.S. Coast Guard's critical role in overseeing global maritime trade and maintaining the maritime safety net, particularly in light of the tragic warning from the March 2024 Baltimore Francis Scott Key Bridge collision incident.

 All analyses and conclusions in this report are strictly based on actual inspection, detention, and appeal data collected by the U.S. Coast Guard in 2024.
-It serves as an authoritative, original primary source for studying trends in international maritime regulation, assessing the safety status of the global fleet, and understanding the focus and trends of U.S. maritime enforcement.
+It serves as an authoritative, original primary source for researching international maritime regulatory trends, assessing the safety status of the global fleet, and understanding U.S. maritime enforcement priorities and trends.